ryanbaejh/Shopping-List-App/README.md

 #Shopping Cart Web-App

 Add, remove shopping list items.
+Created for personal use with roomates and friends while also practicing my coding skills.
+Open for anyone to try.

 Based on a Scrimba course with various extra features added by myself.
 These include:
 - URL params to share lists